CRollins6020/CRollins6020/Knowledge-Base/automating-pdf-generation-with-documint.md

 ## 4. Basic Usage

-Run the CLI with your data and template:
+Generate a PDF by combining a data file with a template:

 ```bash
 documint generate \